jrpool/learning-os-software/best-practices/README.md

 A good unit testing suite should run in < 5 seconds and should _never_ depend on external libraries or services.

-All projects should integrate with [Circle CI][circle-ci] to run tests in the cloud.
+All projects should integrate with [Codeship][codeship] to run tests in the cloud.

 ##### Integration tests exist for common use cases